emollett/stemming-frequency/README.md

 - Don't use stemming libraries
 - prove your solution meets the acceptance criteria.

-## Things to consider
+## Things to consider further

 - The flow/flower issue - not finding flow in flower without using its own specific test?
 - Where in the word the match comes up, do we only want to match at the beginning of a word?
 Does unfollow come from the same stem as follow?
+Seems right to find flower in sunflower.
 - I considered throwing an error if the type of the input wasn't a string, but because my interface is using readline it should always be a string.